 7. Taxes.
 The Contract Price includes all taxes applicable to the gas sold upstream of the Delivery Point(s).
 The Contract Price does not include all taxes applicable to the gas sold downstream of or at the Delivery Point(s), provided, however, that the Seller shall carry over to the Buyer, in its exact incidence, the amount corresponding to the Turnover Tax applicable to the gas sold to the Buyer.
 The other taxes and rates, national, provincial and/or municipal and/or any other charge the payment of which is required by any authority with jurisdiction, applying to any of the Natural Gas supply service components, shall be at the Buyer’s expense.
-Any Stamp Tax aplicable to any Transaction hereto shall be equally borne by both Parties.
+Any Stamp Tax applicable to any Transaction hereto shall be equally borne by both Parties.
 Notwithstanding the foregoing, if a tax payable by either party is enacted and effective after the Confirm Date (a "New Tax"), such taxed party may declare an Early Termination Date for all Transactions.
 The Early Termination Date shall be effected as if a Triggering Event had occurred and the Termination Payment calculated as herein set forth; provided, the parties shall share equally any gain or loss.
+[Andrea, This needs to be spelled out further.
+This implies that rather than one party calculating its gain or loss both parties will calculate and they will split the difference to the extent the gain as calculated by one of the parties is not the same as the loss calculated by the other party.]

 8. Force Majeure.
 Except with respect to payment obligations, in the event either party is rendered unable, wholly or in part, by Force Majeure to carry out its obligations, it is agreed that upon such party's giving notice of such Force Majeure to the other party as soon as reasonably possible (to be confirmed in writing), the obligations of such party, to the extent they are affected by such event, shall be suspended from the inception and during the continuance of the Force Majeure while such event subsists for a period of up to 60 days.
 The party receiving notice of Force Majeure may immediately take such action as it deems necessary at its expense while such event subsists [for the entire 60 day period] or any part thereof.
 "Force Majeure" shall have the meaning set forth in sections 513 and 514 of the Argentine Civil Code for Acts of God and/or Force Majeure "Force Majeure" shall include an event of Force Majeure and/or emergency events occurring with respect to the services of transporters and/or distributors, as well as the restrictions thereby stipulated as per their specific Service Regulations.